The Lakeside House.

 A Saturday in July.

 - 7am — Coffee on the dock.
 The lake is glass until eleven.
 Loons calling from the south end.
-The kettle is the loud one — close the bedroom doors first.

 - 9am — Pickleball before it gets hot.